MrFacundo/dotfiles/README.md

 ssh-add ~/.ssh/id_ed25519
 cat ~/.ssh/id_ed25519.pub
 ```
-Add manually the key to the Github account.
+Manually add the key to the Github account.

 ### Clone this repository: